Blyzz616/PZ-Disco/README.md

 Open overseer.sh in your favourite editor (nano/vim/etc) and paste in the overseer.sh stuff.

-**IMPORTANT:** You need to insert your own Discord Webhook at the top of the file.
+**IMPORTANT:** You need to insert your own Discord Webhook at the top of both the files.

 Save and close